Institutional Biosafety Committee

 All faculty, staff and students working with biohazardous materials or recombinant/synthetic nucleic acids must complete the required biosafety training within 60 days of IBC registration and prior to initiating work.

 Baseline IBC/Biosafety training is required for all investigators, staff, students, and visiting scientists listed on an approved IBC protocol.
 The training covers safe laboratory practices, regulatory responsibilities, risk assessment, and emergency procedures for work involving recombinant or synthetic nucleic acids and other biohazards.
-The required course, “Initial Biosafety Training” is delivered through the CITI Program.
+The initial course is delivered through the CITI Program.
 This training must be renewed every three (3) years and satisfies the Institutional Biosafety Committee’s (IBC) baseline training requirement.

-Environmental Health & Safety (EHS), through its Biological Safety Program, provides and tracks these trainings, conducts laboratory inspections, and advises on containment practices and personal protective equipment (PPE).
+Environmental Health & Safety (EHS), through its Biological Safety Program, monitors Biological inventory, conducts laboratory inspections, performs risk assessment, and advises on containment practices and personal protective equipment (PPE).

 The Office for Research Ethics & Compliance (OREC) ensures that IBC training requirements are met for protocol approval and coordinates with EHS to confirm compliance with the NIH Guidelines.
 The Biological Safety Program, managed by EHS, provides additional biosafety and laboratory safety training through Skillsoft, conducts inspections, and assists researchers with operational safety practices.